 No Smoking Please

-No smoking on the premises, including the outdoor playground.
+No smoking or vaping on the premises, including the outdoor playground.

 For health and safety reasons dogs are not permitted in the school grounds.

 Children’s activities at school are often messy, dirty or wet!
 They include painting, using clay, digging in the garden, cooking, water play and other outdoor activities.
 For this reason, please ensure children wear suitable clothes.
 Children should be provided with coats, clearly named, which they can fasten themselves, and with trousers with elastic tops such as tracksuits.
 Clothes and shoes should be suitable for climbing in the garden (no long skirts, thick soles/heels or unfastened shoes or sandals).
 If your child wears earrings, please provide studs for Nursery, as there is a danger of ear lobes being torn during play.
 Children will need a waterproof coat and Wellingtons for outdoor play.

 Controlling headlice in all schools is a problem.
 Please check your child’s hair regularly.
 A good way of preventing the spread of headlice is to use conditioner after every wash and comb through with a fine toothcomb.
 Please report any case of headlice to your member of staff and treat the whole family before returning to school.
 (Either with lotions from the Chemist or the combing method).

 Classroom Money Boxes

 We depend on a voluntary contribution of £2 each week.
 This money is used for extra special things that happen in our Nursery life.
-It covers fruit for the children, cooking ingredients, celebration treats, trips to Burnham Beeches, football coaching and special visitors, eg mobile farm & dancers.
+It covers fruit for the children, cooking ingredients, celebration treats, trips to Burnham Beeches and special visitors, eg mobile farm & dancers.
 Each classroom has a money box available for this to be collected weekly.
-We are pleased to accept cheques for a term’s contribution of £24 made payable to Cippenham Nursery School.
+We are pleased to accept Cheques, Bank transfer or cash for a term’s contribution of £24 made payable to Cippenham Nursery School.
 If we do not collect enough contributions, we may have to start charging for these facilities individually.